MatthieuMordrel/mistra_ai_chattt/README.md

 - User should be navigated to the right conversation after the conversation is created (currently they are navigated to the most recent conversation)
 - Syntax highlighting should be added to the chat messages
 - Real time cost calculation of the chat should be added and context consumption
+- Ensure navbar is genrated dynamically on the server side